davidhoness/sstv_decoder/README.md

 ## Playing with SSTV on a mobile phone

-To have a quick play, it is possible to install a mobile phone app that decodes SSTV through microphone input.
-Playing an SSTV test recording through the speakers of a computer with the phone placed near the speaker is usually good enough.
+To have a quick play, it is possible to install a mobile phone app that decodes SSTV through its microphone input.
+Playing the bleeps and screeches of an SSTV signal with the phone placed near the speaker is usually good enough.

 - Android: [Robot36](https://play.google.com/store/apps/details?id=xdsopl.robot36)
 - Apple IOS: [CQ SSTV](https://itunes.apple.com/us/app/sstv-slow-scan-tv/id387910013)

 Here's an MP3 test file you can [download](https://raw.githubusercontent.com/davidhoness/sstv_decoder/master/sstv_test.mp3) and play.

+This should work in a classroom provided there isn't too much background noise, if you ask everyone to install the app and then play the test recording at a reasonable volume all the phones will decode the picture.
+It will give everyone a good idea of how long it takes to obtain one image.
+Make sure you sneeze or cough half way through to show how this causes interference.

+# Main instructions

 ## What you will need

-- Raspberry Pi 2B or later, USB keyboard, mouse and monitor
+- Raspberry Pi 2B or later, with the usual peripherals
-- RTL-SDR USB dongle (search for `RTL2832U`, get one that comes with an antenna)
+- RTL-SDR USB dongle (search RTL2832U)
+  - Don't buy the little 30 cm mag-mount antennas.
+You will have little or no hope of picking up the ISS with them.
+  - [This starter kit](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Telescopic/dp/B011HVUEME/) is recommended and comes with a good beginners antenna that will pick up the ISS.

 ## Initial setup and test